Rob Reynolds (musician): The career years

 A period of writing and touring followed, which resulted in the release in 2000 of a self-produced seven-track mini-album entitled Samsara Never Sleeps, recorded at Skyline Studios Epsom.
 The UK music monthly Mojo Magazine made Samara Never Sleeps one of their four 'Critics Choice' for the month.

 After a period of recording for a label in Germany, which included sessions with the Munich Symphony Orchestra and some 5.1 Surround mixes, Rob returned to London in the autumn of 2002 and recorded his third album, Sightseeing.
-Sightseeing saw Rob hit his peak as a singer, writer and producer, bringing together his rocking live band and a host of top guest's including, guitarist Steve Harris (Gary Numan), keyboard player Richard Cottle (Seal), and percussionist Miles Bould (Sting).
+Sightseeing saw Rob hit his peak as a singer, a writer and a producer, bringing together his rocking live band and a host of top guests including, guitarist Steve Harris (Gary Numan), keyboard player Richard Cottle (Seal), and percussionist Miles Bould (Sting).

 The first single, "Sweet Mother", hit the airwaves in July, staying on the BBC Radio 2 playlist for five weeks; and Radio 2 invited Rob to perform two tracks live to a massive radio audience as part of their Great British Music Debate.
 Regional radio racked up over 40 playlists including PBS106.7FM.

 In Europe the single was A listed by the Netherlands and Belgium's equivalent of Radio 1.

 2004 saw Reynolds begin the year with a tour of radio stations around the country.
 31 March 2004 heralded the start of a tour with Hazel O'Connor, taking him around the UK and The Netherlands.